Mental Health Counseling and Therapist in Westchester and Putnam Counties

 Situation: You give up because your mental illness is too much to deal with.

-Hope: The counselor will help you research your illness and find others who have your condition.
+Hope: The counselor will help you research your illness and find others with your condition.
 We will offer mental health therapy techniques and give you tools to talk to your doctor about medication management.

 Example C